theimowski/master-thesis/docs/section-research.md

 `loggedOn` challenged the request with another built into Suave helper `Auth.authenticate`.
 The `Auth.authenticate` took 5 arguments:

-* `CookieLife.Session` life expiry - the same as was used for setting authentication cookie
+* `CookieLife.Session` life expiry - the same as was used for setting authentication cookie,
-* `false` which reflected that secure protocol was not employed
+* `false` which reflected that secure protocol was not employed,
-* function which determined what should happen in case authentication cookie was missing
+* function which determined what should happen in case authentication cookie was missing,
-* another function which would be invoked if the cookie was present, but decryption of the cookie value failed
+* another function which would be invoked if the cookie was present, but decryption of the cookie value failed,
-* finally the `f_success` WebPart that was applied when request came with valid authentication cookie
+* finally the `f_success` WebPart that was applied when request came with valid authentication cookie.

 In line 10, `redirectWithReturnPath` was applied in case of missing cookie.
 This meant that when someone tried to get to a resource without being authenticated, he would be redirected to the login page.